(Pocket-lint) - Dating isn't what it used to be.

 What is Tinder Gold?

-Tinder Gold is a new paid tier meant to be an upgrade to Tinder Plus.
+Tinder Gold is the second paid tier meant to be an upgrade to Tinder Plus.
 It became available to select iOS users in the US starting on 29 August 2017.
 Prior to launch in the US, it was in testing in limited markets, including in Canada, the UK, Mexico, and Germany.
 For another $4.99 a month, Tinder Gold will essentially help you to receive 60 per cent more likes than the free version of Tinder, supposedly.

 Tinder Gold brings a new Likes You feature, which tells you who has already swiped right and liked your profile.
 You also get access to other features, like like rewind, which undos swipes you might accidentally make, as well as unlimited likes, five Super Likes a day, and the option to swipe from different geographic locations.
 You can learn more about Tinder's new feature from here.